29 Jan What I left behind in Bali

-I didn’t end up burying the ego on the retreat, as more work needed to be done to release anger and past battles I’d been holding on to (which were released through journaling and meditation).
+I didn’t end up burying the ego on the retreat, as more work needed to be done to release anger and old wounds (which were released through journaling and meditation).
 I still had about two weeks left to deal with the ego and find a nice resting place for it.
-I promised it a good life there, were it could just relax and be on vacation forever.
+I promised it a good life there, where it could just relax and be on vacation forever.
 And when I took off from the Denpasar Airport on the evening of January 10, 2020, during a sunset on a full moon, I looked out the window of seat 6F and said goodbye to my ego as we flew away from the island.

 Of course, I couldn’t exactly leave my ego behind because it is always with me.
 But the symbolism of leaving it on Bali will help me when it struggles to get control again.
-“Wait a minute, that can’t be you Ego.
+“Wait a minute, that can’t be you, Ego.
 I left you in Bali.”
-It will help me to reframe and quiet the inner critic or fearful voice down.
+It will help me to reframe and quiet the inner critic/fearful voice down.
 It’s a mindset shift back towards the higher self (or consciousness).
 As Gabby Bernstein, Marianne Williamson, and A Course in Miracles teach, this shift in mindset is the miracle.

 So like many fictional and religious figures, I had set out on a journey that resulted in facing (inner) demons, and choosing consciousness and love over fear and hate.
 On my journey, I met guides to connect with and who taught me lessons.
 My first was in the San Francisco Airport, who gave me a phrase to use when things didn’t go the way I had planned: I was hoping that would happen!
 This helped me to reframe several times on the trip, and even since returning home.